StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2018-10-15-bidexot-apun-manuh.md

 for me was I became actively involved in the arrangement.
 The trust that the people who have organized it in the past placed on me and Sudeshna (a fellow Assamese in Vienna) was immense.
 They gave us directions and we did some of the local organizing, but it was nothing compared to the effort that everyone put in at the event, which was held on the foothills of the *Wienerwald* (the Vienna woods), at a small village in Austria called *Sparbach*.
-Perhaps, at no other time in history has so many people gathered togetehr as a group in Austria.
+Perhaps, at no other time in history has so many Assamese people gathered togetehr as a group in Austria.
 It was a surreal experience for me.

 Yashobanta Da (the person who provided the impetus for the whole meet) summarized the feeling aptly, at the conclusion when he